angelasoler/BaseCamp42-2022/README.md

   <img alt="issues" src="https://img.shields.io/github/issues/angelasoler/Tech_Freelance_Project">
 </p>

-Software engineer immersion through C language: algorithms, pointers, memory allocation are some of the subjects.
+Software engineer immersion through with learning peer to peer method.

+Some of the subjects in C language are: algorithms, pointers, memory allocation.

 Also introduction to terminal, shell script and git.